Tubbz-alt/LaserHarp/ConstructionInstructions.md

 ## Constructing the electronics
+1. Upload Arduino code found at https://github.com/mcleung/LaserHarp/blob/master/Arduino/LaserHarp/LaserHarp.ino

+2. Connect Arduino onto the MIDI shield.

+3. Connect midi shield output to speakers.

-1. Evenly space and secure all lasers to the crossbar using conduit straps.
+4. Evenly space and secure all lasers to the crossbar using conduit straps.
+We found that something between 1.5 to 2.5 inches works well.

+5. Solder all the laser power supplies in parralel, and connect to the 5V 2A supply.

-2. Affix each photoresistor to a small piece of cardboard
+6. Affix each photoresistor to a small piece of cardboard.

+7. Photoresistors should be connected to the Arduino as active low (pull-up) sensors.
+They should be wired as follows.
+5V supply - 10k resistor(or other pull up resistor) - wire connecting back to Analog input - photoresistor - ground.

+8. Turn on the lasers by connecting the power supply, and align detectors on cardboard piece.

-3. Using the push pins, attached the cardboard/photoresistor to  larger piece of cardboard.
+9. Using the push pins, attached the cardboard/photoresistor to  larger piece of cardboard.
 The push pins give the flexibility to move the photoresistors for alignment with the lasers.
+  Beware!
+Avoid staring into the laser or direct reflections.
+Remove all jewlery and other shiny accessories.

 ![Laser aligned on photoresistor](https://github.com/mcleung/LaserHarp/blob/master/Images/LaserOnDetector.jpg)

-4. Connect the lasers, power supply, photoresistors, arduino, audio board, and guitar amp according the the schematic below.

 Notes:
   The chip on the audio board does not just support MP3 but also synthesizing sound based on MIDI commands.
 We are generating MIDI signals with the Arduino and playing them with the audio board.

 ## Constructing the software
-  The latest version of the Arduino code is found on this [Github repository.](https://github.com/mcleung/LaserHarp/tree/master/Arduino/LaserHarp)
+  The latest version of the Arduino code is found on this [Github repository](https://github.com/mcleung/LaserHarp/tree/master/Arduino/LaserHarp).
+If you have any changes or suggestions, please let us know so we can update it!